 It has types and data structures defined in the abstract.
 It gets to real syntax only when a binding is specified and several different are available, leading to potential interoperability challenges.
 Semantics are defined only when actual services are defined that use the MAL structures and interaction templates.
 At this point few of these services are fully defined.

-In order to be efficient for use in a real-time, on-board, environment significant effort must be invested to develop mappings that will be efficient across the space communication links as well as to develop instances of on-board deployments that minimize the impact on these typically resource constrained environments.
+In order to be efficient for use in a real-time, on-board, environment typical deployment stacks shall be specified in magenta books for recommending concrete bindings to SPP and sensible choices to optimize the communication throughput (e.g. do not transmit fixed parts of message header, etc.) The magenta book should as well outline how the conceptual layered architecture of the MO framework can be merged to meet the concerns of typically resource constrained environments.

-For most of the resource constrained space environments a Case 1 style deployment is likely to be the most efficient, even if it involves a translation step from the MAL environment on the ground to a more traditional TT&C environment in space.
-It should be noted, however, that a large, relatively resource-rich, habitat or space station deployment might benefit from an interoperable service-based framework built on something like the MAL, but this is not the place to address the needed cost/benefit analyses.
+For most of the resource constrained space environments a Case 2 style deployment is likely to be the most recommended approach, since it adds the aspects of inter-agency interoperable service oriented architecture to the operations (standardized operations for basic functionality of M&C rather than re-inventing it for each mission).
+At the same time this approach has minimal impact on today’s common practices of separation of space and ground segments and architecture of the two segments.

+It should be noted, however, that with advancement of the on-board hardware and resources and in particular for more advanced spacecraft, relatively resource-rich, habitat or space station deployment would benefit from an interoperable service-based architecture of use case 3.